 The bit is sharp and spins quickly like a drill however, the steel shaft can be fed dozens of feet down the pipe to clear blockages, tree roots, and the like.
 What I learned is that, with a little know-how, drain machines are easy to use and I could have saved a small fortune on service calls.
-Below, I’ve outlined the best five models of drain cleaning machines available on Amazon.
+Below, I’ve outlined the five best drain cleaning machines available on Amazon in 2022.

 Amazon Customer Reviews